Authors

 If we have multiple models that are similarly plausible given our prior information and the data we observed, then picking a single model out of these ignores the model uncertainty.
 For this reason, model averaging is known to be a good approach for dealing with model uncertainty.
 It assigns greater weight to more plausible models and can - given enough evidence - give all weight to a single clearly best model (and also give near-zero weight to clearly inappropriate models).
 So, - given enough data - it effectively results in model selection, but as long as we only have limited information multiple models will contribute to our inference.

-Gould proposes to use a weighted combination of the predictions for each dose level from each of the candidate models and suggests to base the posterior model weigths on predictive likelihood weights.
+(Gould 2019) proposes to use a weighted combination of the predictions for each dose level from each of the candidate models and suggests to base the posterior model weigths on predictive likelihood weights (Ando and Tsay 2010).

 We will now fit the various dose response models introduced in the statistical model section using brms.
 We will start with the sigmoid-Emax model and look at the things brms let us do easily with a single fitted model.
 We will not repeat that level of exploration for other models, but you may wish to do so in practice.